 Florida wrongful death law authorizes the personal representative of the deceased to pursue an action against the wrongdoer for the benefit of the surviving spouse and children.
 Other family members may also recover compensation if they were dependent on the deceased for services and support.

-Damages which can be recovered against the party responsible for causing the death include:
+Damages that can be recovered against the party responsible for causing the death include:

 - Loss of earnings, such as wages, business income, and pension benefits, that the deceased would have accumulated over his or her lifetime had the death not happened